The RareTunes FAQ

 Is RareTunes associated with any academic institution, library or archive?

-No. RareTunes is a privately developed and maintained facility.
-However, RareTunes does work with the Internet Archive (www.archive.org) initiative and would wish to complement the work of national, regional and academic and other archives, which are similarly committed to spreading knowledge of, and access to Scottish music.
+No. RareTunes is a privately developed and independently maintained facility.
+However, RareTunes does work with the Internet Archive initiative and would wish to complement the work of national, regional and academic and other archives, which are similarly committed to spreading knowledge of, and access to Scottish music.
 Links are provided to other complementary online archives.

 Is RareTunes associated with any commercial organisation or company?